2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools

 The average tuition and fees for an out-of-state undergraduate student at WSCC are $4,152 a year.

-Moraine Park Technical College landed the #16 spot in the 2023 rankings for the best value undergraduate certificate health & medical administrative services programs.
+Moraine Park Technical College ranked #16 on this year’s Best Value Health/Medical Admin Services Undergraduate Certificate Schools list.
 Moraine Park Technical College is a small public school located in the small city of Fond du Lac.

 The average tuition and fees for an out-of-state undergraduate student at Moraine Park Technical College are $6,793 a year.
 The average amount in student loans that health & medical administrative services majors at Moraine Park Technical College take out while working on their Undergraduate Certificate is $8,354.